jamesgleave/Deep-Docking-NonAutomated/README.md

 Ideally the number of final files should be equal to the number of CPUs used for random sampling (phase 1, see below) and always larger than the number of GPUs used for inference (phase 3, see below).

-Morgan fingerprints can be then generated in the correct DD format using the *Morgan_fing.py* script (TO ADD in Utilities):
+Morgan fingerprints can be then generated in the correct DD format using the *Morgan_fing.py* script:

 ```bash
 python Morgan_fing.py -sfp path_smile_folder -fp path_to_morgan_folder -fn name_morgan_folder -tp num_cpus
 ```
-ADD HELP TOO
+which will create all the fingerprints in path_to_morgan_folder/name_morgan_folder.

 ### Phase 1.
 Random sampling of molecules
 In phase 1 molecules are randomly sampled from the database to build or augment the training set.
 During the first iteration, molecules are also sampled for generating the validation and test sets.